-Given the position of joint (collective) dominance held by Vodafone Malta Ltd. and Moblsle Communications Ltd. the MCA proposes to impose on designated SMP operators the following obligations:
+Given the position of joint (collective) dominance held by Vodafone Malta Ltd. and MobIsle Communications Ltd. and as a result, their designation as operators having SMP, the MCA is imposing the following obligations on both operators:

 - (a) Access;

 - (b) Non-discrimination;

 - (c) Transparency;

-- (d) Price control and Cost accounting; and
+- (d) Price control and cost accounting; and

-- (e) Accounting Separation.
+- (e) Accounting separation.

-Full details of these remedies, including their effect and the reasons for proposing to set these conditions, are contained in Chapter 04 of this document.
+Full details of these remedies, including their effect and the reasons for imposing these conditions, are contained in Chapter 04 of this document.